 When formulating 3FU3L, we started with the basic idea of creating a product to fuel our own training and competition needs.
 We’ve been through it all, from functional fitness, to competitive powerlifting to three-a-day sports training, ultra-marathons and triathalons, mixed martial arts, and everything in-between.
 We didn’t have any interest in creating a commercial product to sell, we just wanted to mix up a few batches of something that we couldn’t buy anywhere.
 Because unfortunately, there was nothing on the market that came close to what we wanted: something that would improve endurance and power simultaneously, while fueling our training/competition, and let us come back the next day and do it again.

-In late 2011, we took stock of the macronutrients that had worked for us before, like high-quality, grass-fed whey protein hydrolysates, and healthy, MCT-rich fats like the ones found in coconuts.
+In late 2011, we took stock of the macronutrients that had worked for us before, like high-quality, grass-fed partially hydrolyzed whey protein, and healthy, MCT-rich fats like the ones found in coconuts.

 Whey protein hydrolysates are not only a great (we’d say necessary) way to recuperate from training, but they’re also a great way to fuel your training.
 A high quality whey hydrolysate will enter the blood as quickly as carbohydrates, and not only speed your recovery for the next session, but will also provide fuel – remember, up to 15% of the fuel you burn during a session can be protein.